 Bitcoin, Cryptocurrencies and ICOs

-This page is for people interested in Bitcoin and free money from faucets.
+This page is for people interested in Bitcoin, cryptocurrencies and free money.
 It contains:

-- referral links to five of the best faucets for free satoshis
+- referral links to the best faucets for free money

 First, some background.
 These articles are all several years old, so any figures are out of date… but the bulk of the info is still relevant.